Vitamin A Supplements Review, Including Beta-Carotene and Cod Liver Oil

 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving or 4.0 mcg per daily serving.

-- Total PCBs and Dioxin-like PCBs; PCBs include total polychlorinated biphenyls (all 209 PCB congeners) less than 0.09 mg/kg (GOED 2012).
+- If tested for PCBs (polychlorinated biphenyls): Total PCBs (i.e. all 209 PCB congeners) must be less than 0.09 mg/kg (GOED 2012).
 Dioxin-like PCBs include the sum of 4 individual non-ortho PCBs and 8 mono-ortho PCBs.
-For non-concentrated fish body oils (<80% EPA & DHA (%wt/wt)) a limit of 3pg/g (GOED 2012).
-For fish body oil concentrates (> 80%), fish liver oil and oil from other marine organisms a limit of 6 pg/g (proposed EU).
+For fish body oil concentrates (> 80%), fish liver oil no more than 6 pg/g (proposed EU).

 - Be in compliance with FDA labeling requirements.